MattyMcClare/w03_d2_homework/hw_pizza_shop.md

     2. To connect which pizza is for which customer in pizza_order db.

 5) Why might it be important to check if `options['id']` is `nil` in our `initialize` method before assigning `@id` the value of `options[‘id’].to_i?`
-    To check if id exists in db and is valid
+    To check if id exists in db and is valid not 0

 6) What are the responsibilities of `SqlRunner`?
     To create connection and to prepare data to be hendled by db and ruby files.